WhatsApp for Business: A complete guide to a better customer experience

-- What are the benefits of WhatsApp Business?
+- What are the benefits of WhatsApp business?

-- What is WhatsApp Business API?
+- What is the WhatsApp Business Platform?

-- What is WhatsApp chatbot?
+- What is a WhatsApp chatbot?

-- How to build a WhatsApp chatbot?
+- How to build a WhatsApp business platform

 - WhatsApp Business integration with Zendesk

-- Frequently asked questions on WhatsApp for Business
+- Demo WhatsApp for Business

 What is WhatsApp for Business?

-WhatsApp offers an app and/or API to companies looking to communicate with customers on the WhatsApp platform, both of which are often referred to as WhatsApp Business.
+WhatsApp offers a business app and/or an Application Programming Interface (API) to companies looking to communicate with customers on the WhatsApp platform.
+Both the app and API are often referred to as WhatsApp Business.

-WhatsApp Business has an Application Programming Interface (API) for enterprise, commercial, and larger SMB teams managing more customer requests.
+WhatsApp Business API is for enterprise, commercial, and larger SMB teams managing more customer requests.
 The API is designed for support teams that are scaling and have outgrown the WhatsApp Business inbox, which we’ll discuss later in this guide.

 Why use the WhatsApp Business app?